-Ms. Sullivan serves the Corps as a liaison and advocate to Housing and Residence Life, provides support and connections to academic and co-curricular resources on and off campus, and assists in cadet leader training, including Commander Residential Advisor training.
-In addition, she will partner with Deputy Commandants and staff in various cadet learning activities.
+Her responsibilities include acting as a liaison and advocate to Housing and Residence Life, providing support and connections to academic and co-curricular resources on and off campus, and supervising and training RAs.
+In addition, she partners with Deputy Commandants and staff in holding cadets accountable for their actions and engaging in educational opportunities with cadets.

-Ms. Sullivan lives in an apartment in Pearson Hall West.
-Her office is also in Pearson Hall West.
+Her office is in Pearson Hall West.